cleeus/obstack/README.md

 The alignment requirement of a compound type (struct, class) is the maximum of the alignment requirements of its element types.

-The obstack interface is template function '''alloc\<T\>(...)'''.
+The obstack interface is template function alloc\<T\>(...).
 That means at the time of allocation, obstack has knowledge about the alignment requirements of an object.
-It uses this knowledge to pack object in memory as densly as possible while still aligning them correctly.
+It uses this knowledge to pack objects in memory as densly as possible while still aligning them correctly.

 Security